-You can encourage your child to develop an interest in handwriting by giving her opportunities to draw, scribble and write.
-This prepares young children for the formal handwriting they’ll learn at school.
+You can encourage your child to develop an interest in handwriting by giving them opportunities to draw, scribble and write.
+This prepares your child for the formal handwriting they’ll learn at school.

 Left-handed writing in children

 Most children choose to write and draw with their right hands.
 But some children choose their left hands.
 This is OK.
-If your child chooses his left hand to write with, there’s no need to make him swap hands.
+When children choose their left hand to write with, there’s no need for them to swap hands.

 Toddlers: drawing and early handwriting skills